-Material non-public information, sometimes referred to as inside information, is confidential information that may have a significant impact on the price of a security, or that a reasonable investor would likely consider important in making an investment decision.
+Material non-public information, sometimes referred to as inside information, is a form of confidential information and includes all non-public information that may have a significant impact on the price of a security or other financial instrument, or that a reasonable investor would likely consider important in making an investment decision.
 The determination of whether non-public information is material may be complex and depends on the facts.
 Consult with a member of LCD if you are uncertain whether information is material non-public information.

-You must never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments while in the possession of material non-public information.
+You must never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments while in the possession of material non-public information related to those instruments.